Cirkit Designer Logo

 Introduction

-The AC-DC Power Converter (Manufacturer Part ID: 120V-AC to 5V-DC) by AliExpress is a compact and efficient device designed to convert alternating current (AC) from a standard power outlet into direct current (DC) suitable for powering electronic devices.
-This component is widely used in power supply circuits to provide a stable 5V DC output, making it ideal for low-power electronic applications.
+The AC-DC Power Converter (Manufacturer: AliExpress, Part ID: 120V-AC to 5V-DC) is a compact and efficient device designed to convert alternating current (AC) from a mains supply (e.g., 120V AC) into a stable direct current (DC) output.
+This component is widely used in powering low-voltage electronic devices, such as microcontrollers, sensors, and other DC-powered circuits, directly from an AC power source.

 Explore Projects Built with AC-DC power converter